-According to the Director of Department of Education, Ann Lebo, an order to waive participation requirements for student-athletes of Belmond-Klemme and Eagle Grove (also the Meskwaki Settlement School) for the summer of 2020 only has been granted.
+According to the Department of Education director Ann Lebo, an order to waive participation requirements for student-athletes of Belmond-Klemme and Eagle Grove (also the Meskwaki Settlement School) for the summer of 2020 only has been granted.

 On Tuesday, one day after baseball and softball practice got underway for much of the state, fellow Wright County School, Eagle Grove, took the same action.
 The Eagle Grove vote was much closer, 3-2, but still was a “no” for summer sports.